jxcore/jxcore/docs/plain/jxcore-store.markdown

 * `key` {String}

 Reads element for specific key and returns its value as a string.
-This method doesn’t remove the element from the store.
+This method doesn't remove the element from the store.
 If the key is found, the method returns its value, otherwise returns `undefined`.

 ```js